 Breeders and Vets Recommend Crate Training Your Dog

 Most veterinarians, trainers, and breeders recommend crate training dogs from a young age.
 Crate training is an essential part of housebreaking puppies, as dogs don’t like to soil their sleeping quarters.
-They learn to hold their bladder while they’re in their crate, so you won’t have to clean up messes.
+They learn to hold their bladders while they’re in their crate, so you won’t have to clean up messes.

 “We recommend crate training every dog because you never know what’s going to happen in the future,” says Christine Kroh, intake coordinator at Beagles to the Rescue.